anuragprasoon/FaceMaskDetectionSystem/README.md

 # FaceMaskDetectionSystem
-Last year in Dec, I built a Face Mask Detection System using Python and OpenCV.
+Last year in Dec 2020, I built a Face Mask Detection System using Python and OpenCV.